xlladdins/xll/docs/Excel4MacrosQ-S.md

   - > If a file is saved with a password, the password must be supplied
     > for the file to be opened.

->
+> &nbsp;

-Backup    is a logical value corresponding to the Always Create Backup check box in the Save Options dialog box and specifies whether to make a backup workbook.
+Backup&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Always Create Backup check box in the Save Options dialog box and specifies whether to make a backup workbook.
 If backup is TRUE, Microsoft Excel creates a backup file; if FALSE, no backup file is created; if omitted, the status is unchanged.

-Write\_res\_pwd    corresponds to the Write Reservation Password box in the Save Options dialog box in Microsoft Excel 95 or earlier versions, or the Password To Modify box in Microsoft Excel 97 or later.
+Write\_res\_pwd&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Write Reservation Password box in the Save Options dialog box in Microsoft Excel 95 or earlier versions, or the Password To Modify box in Microsoft Excel 97 or later.
 Allows the user to write to a file.
 If a file is saved with a password and the password is not supplied when the file is opened, the file is opened read-only.

-Read\_only\_rec    is a logical value corresponding to the Read-Only Recommended check box in the Save Options dialog box.
+Read\_only\_rec&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Read-Only Recommended check box in the Save Options dialog box.

   - > If read\_only\_rec is TRUE, Microsoft Excel saves the workbook as
     > a read-only recommended workbook; if FALSE, Microsoft Excel saves